IFalimendikov/Guide-Web3-From-0-to-Dev/README.md

 Ideally you should practise coding everyday!
 Even if it is just 15-20 minutes sometimes.
 Might seem not like much but you will progress much much faster comppared to people who do several days or more of pausing.

-So, our main goal is to get comfortable at Web development, using all modern packages for JS as React, Node etc. Let's say you should be able to create a website using React and Next with a good degree on confidence.
+So, our main goal is to get comfortable at Web development, using all modern packages for JS as React, Node etc. Let's say you should be able to create a website using React, Node, Next frameworks with a good degree on confidence.
+Real life development very rarely happens without using any external souces or other people's codes.
+As a matter of fact it is much more importnat as a developer to master Google and Stack Overflow searches than perfectly knowing syntaxis of a language.
+Your coding process at this stage will be combined of reusing bits of other peoples code, watching tutorials and browsing through developer documents.

+At this stage it is already a good time to start building your programming portfolio, so all possible employers and collegueas could appricate your hard work.
+By far the most popular option for creating public repositories is Github, register there and get used to using it- https://github.com/